CurveDocs/curve-docs/docs/curve_dao/governance/curve-xgov/vault.md

 ## **Contract Ownership**

-Ownership of the vault contract resembles the classic model of contract ownership.
-There is an `owner` address, which can be changed by first committing a future owner and then applying the changes.
+Ownership of the Vault contract follows the classic model of contract ownership.
+It includes an `owner` address, which can be updated by first committing a future owner and then applying the changes.

 !!!notebook "Jupyter Notebook"
-    For a basic demonstration of how to change the ownership of the vault, please refer to the following example: https://try.vyperlang.org/hub/user-redirect/lab/tree/shared/mo-anon/basic/ownership.ipynb
+    For a basic demonstration of how to change the ownership of the Vault, please refer to the following example: https://try.vyperlang.org/hub/user-redirect/lab/tree/shared/mo-anon/basic/ownership.ipynb